 The student is required to return program student identification/badge at time of withdrawal.
-The student will sign the Program Withdrawal Contract which includes specifications regarding use of school/program uniforms or any other program branded attire.
+The student will review and sign a second Program Withdrawal Contract which includes specifications regarding use of school/program uniforms or any other program branded attire.